walter-a-jablonowski/walter-a-jablonowski.github.io/misc/context.md

 # IMPORTANT: How to read his context

-- The information below is partially in English and Partially in German language because it is from different sources.
-When you resond to the user be sure that you use the right language.
+- The information below is partially in English and partially in German language because it is from different sources.
+When you respond to the user be sure that you use the right language.
 - "mit" is a German word and doesn't mean "Massachusetts Institute of Technology"

 # About Walter